Home » Natural Human Diet: A Guide to Species-Specific Foods

 • Eggs: Eggs are also part of the frugivorous diet of chimpanzees.
 It seems that raw eggs are less off-putting for us than raw meat.
 Still, they are not really appealing – unless maybe we are really starving!

 • Dairy: Dairy is not a natural human food.
 It is highly nutritious baby food but not optimal for adults.
-We have not consumed another species’ milk before migrating to colder climates and domesticating animals.
-Which is why we are not well-adapted to dairy.
+We have not consumed another species’ milk before migrating to colder climates and domesticating animals, which is why we are not well-adapted to dairy.
 However, because it was such an important survival food, some minor adaptations have occurred!
 Dairy could be used as a functional food if you live in a cold climate where our tropical species’ diet is hard to apply in a complete way – however, in small amounts and raw quality.

 • Isolates and Extracts: Isolates, such as sugars and fats/oils, are not part of the human diet.
-Added sugar is easier on the body than fats, as frugivores are adapted to metabolize bigger amounts of simple sugars.
+Added sugar is easier on the body than fats, as frugivores are adapted to metabolize larger amounts of simple sugars.
 Natural sugars can sometimes be used to mix into fruit smoothies when we do not have enough ripe sweet tropical fruits at hand.
 In this case, we can use “natural” sugars like coconut-flower sugar or dates (not isolates).

 • Meat and Dairy Alternatives: Most of those products are damaging to the human body and contain inflammatory added plant oils.
-Only homemade nut-milk could pass as appropriate human food.
+Only homemade nut milk could pass as appropriate human food.

-• Highly Processed “Foods” and Artificial Additives: They are not natural human foods and the human body is not adapted to process such products.
+• Highly Processed “Foods” and Artificial Additives: They are not natural human foods, and the human body is not adapted to process such products.

 Aren’t humans omnivores?